SchoolOfCode/w7d5_react-full-stackathon-hackathon-joy-sid/Plan.md

 ### State and Component plan for MVP

-- State: for cat info with image and breed catInfo, will hold an object with an image URL and the cat breed name as a string and an id useEffect that gets a new cat when the button is called.
+- State: for cat info with image and breed catInfo, will hold an object with an image URL and the cat breed name as a string and an id -done useEffect that gets a new cat when the button is called.
 Starting state has an id. useEffect to update the state with specific key-value pairs of the returned JSON from the cats API